mossheim/schwifty-vim/README.md

 schwifty-vim
 ============

-A humble, minimal vim plugin for Swift 4.0 development.

-Fork of Apple's [swift/utils/vim](https://github.com/apple/swift) by Brian Heim.
-Original
+A humble, minimal vim plugin for Swift 4.0 development assembled by Brian Heim.

-maintainer: Joe Groff.
+The syntax, ftplugin, and ftdetect files are taken from Apple's [swift/utils/vim](https://github.com/apple/swift).
+Original maintainer: Joe Groff.

-The indent file is taken from [keith/swift.vim](https://github.com/keith/swift.vim), which is licensed under the MIT license.
+The indent file is taken from Keith Smiley's [keith/swift.vim](https://github.com/keith/swift.vim).

+Keith Smiley's indent file is licensed under the MIT license.
 The remainder of this repository - Apple's files and my modifications - are Apache-2.0 licensed.
-Where modifications have been made, I have left a notice at the top of the file.
+In accordance with that license, where modifications have been made, I have left a notice at the top of the file.
+See LICENSE.txt and NOTICE for details.

 I made this fork because I was dissatisfied by the other Swift/Vim integrations out there (either too bulky or not quite there yet), and wanted to move faster than Apple's review process would allow.
+This is my first vim plugin.
+If you find it useful, please let me know.
+If you have suggestions, please, _please_ let me know!

 Installation
 ------------